isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-bed-bug-eggs.markdown

 This shows that the beds were feeding around the bedding and sheets.
 In addition to fecal spots, also check for cast skins.
 ## Are bed bug eggs hard?
 *So, are bed bug eggs hard? *
-These nymphs are simple to squash because they're soft - they're sticky and smooth.
+These nymphs are simple to squash because�they're soft - they're sticky and smooth.
 These
 [eggs are hard to pick up because they'll easily](https://pestpolicy.com/flea-eggs-vs-dandruff/)